Ze-sys/liquor_recommender/README.md

 This is an attempt at building  a liquor (specifically beer) recommending system using web scraping of a local liquor distributor's website.
 My Sunday league team may find it a valuable tool :)

 I used selenium for scraping.
 The plan was to use scrappy, which is much faster,  but it turns out the website in question is heavy on java script.
+I have a bigger project that used scarppy to analyse food recipe data from around the web, and writing an article about it.

 Everything is in the notebook beer_grabber.ipynb.